On Isolated Umbilic Points

 The geometric significance of these for surface theory is the following:

 where $\kappa_1,\kappa_2$ are the principal curvatures of $S$.
-The quantity $\sigma$ is called the shear or astigmatism and it vanishes at umbilic points.
-The quantity $\rho$ is, up to a constant multiple, the mean curvature of $S$.
+The complex quantity $\sigma$ is called the {\it shear} or {\it astigmatism} and it vanishes at umbilic points.
+The real quantity $\rho$ is, up to a constant multiple, the mean curvature of $S$.

 The argument of $\sigma$ determines the principal directions, as measured against the complex null frame.
 In particular, if $S$ is given in local coordinates $(z,\bar{z})$ about the origin, and $\sigma=Hz^n\bar{z}^m$ for $n,m\in{\mathbb N}$ and $H(z,\bar{z})$ a real non-zero function, then the origin would be an isolated umbilic point of index $(m-n)/2$.